samyilin/dotfiles/README.md

 # README

 This is my dotfile.
-Always WIP.
+Usable both as a standalone Git repository or work in a Docker environment.

 ## Why?

-This repo has 2 purposes:
+This repo has 3 purposes:

 1. This is my dotfile that is more or less personal.
 I do try to make it as distro/OS-agnostic as possible though, so opinionated setups will be of a less priority here.

 2. To force myself to learn bash programming, tmux configuration and so much more.
-I had a less than perfect config before, so I use this to motivate myself to learn more and live ( more or less) in the command line when it comes to coding or editing text.
+I had a less than perfect config before, so I use this project to motivate myself to learn more and live ( more or less) in the command line when it comes to coding or editing text.

+3. To have a containerized development environment.
+I want to try out projects or programming setups/tools without "polluting" my base setup and lead to "dependency hell".
+The hope is that this will serve as the base for future containerized development environments.

 I do realize that [GNU Stow](https://www.gnu.org/software/stow/), [chezmoi](https://www.chezmoi.io/) and the like exists.
 I can't assume that the platform I'll be using would have those tools.
 Git and basic shell utilities outside of GNU should be the only things I need.
 It's not a complicated setup.

 ## Design Principles